-See also the "Omnibus Crime Control and Safe Streets Act of 1968," 18 U.S.C. §2518(9): The contents of any intercepted wire or oral commu-
+See also the "Omnibus Crime Control and Safe Streets Act of 1968," 18 U.S.C. §2518(9):

 The contents of any intercepted wire or oral communication or evidence derived therefrom shall not be received in evidence or otherwise disclosed in any trial, hearing, or other proceeding in a Federal or State court unless each party, not less than ten days before the trial, hearing, or proceeding, has been furnished with a copy of the court order, and accompanying application, under which the interception was authorized or approved.